php-school/learn-you-php/exercises/dependency-heaven/problem/problem.md

  * **laminas/laminas-diactoros** - For the PSR7 requests and responses.
  * **laminas/laminas-httphandlerrunner** - For outputting the PSR7 response to the browser.

 `laminas/laminas-diactoros` is a PSR7 implementation.
 PSR's are standards defined by the PHP-FIG, a committee of PHP projects, attempting to increase interoperability in the PHP ecosystem.
 PSR7 is a standard for modelling HTTP requests.
-We can use the `laminas/laminas-diactoros` package to marshall a PSR7 request object from the PHP super globals like so:
+We can use the `laminas/laminas-diactoros` package to marshal a PSR7 request object from the PHP super globals like so:

 ```php
 $request = \Laminas\Diactoros\ServerRequestFactory::fromGlobals();